What It Means to Be a Child of God

 It was the Father’s eternal desire that you would share in the life of the Son by the power of the Spirit.

-You are not waiting until you “pull the trigger” to become a child of God.
+God is not waiting until you “pull the trigger” to become His child.

-You are not earning your way by your works into divine acceptance.
+We are not earning our way by our working our way into His divine acceptance.

-In Christ, you have been included, embraced, and sealed in the fellowship of the Trinity.
+In Christ, we have been returned to our rightful home, we are included, embraced, and sealed in the fellowship of the Trinity.

 Through the Finished Work of the Cross, Jesus has: